ni438cn/426FinalProject/README.md

 This project was made with a React front-end and a express backend with API.

+Project built by Nicholas Boyer, Mugheera Basharat, Connor Goodwin

 # Overview of GradeTracker

 -Students can register and login to see their grades.

--Teachers can register and login to write their grades for their class.
+-Teachers can register and login to write their grades for their class for each student.

 -See this video to learn more:

 ## Available Scripts